intellij-rust/intellij-rust/README.md

 (at least `cargo 0.9.0-nightly (6c05bcb 2016-01-29)`).
 To install nightly version of the Cargo please follow the instructions at [crates.io](https://crates.io/install).
 Note that you can use nightly Cargo with stable version of Rust just fine.

+*NOTA BENE*: To use Run Configurations with IDEA 15.0.3 please update your Kotlin plugin.

 As this is a preview release, something might go wrong.
 So, be brave to face some nasty bugs.

 ## Building